 b) to represent and make known the views of its members upon matters relating to or affecting their professional interests as teachers of law;

 c) to establish and support or aid in the establishment and support of associations and institutions calculated to benefit the objects of the Association or the members of the Association or the dependants or connections of such members and to subscribe to or guarantee money for charitable or benevolent objects or for any public, general or useful object;

 d) to do all things consistent with these objects considered by the Association or its Committee to be necessary, conducive or incidental to the promotion of the professional, social or general welfare of its members.

-The surviving archive of the ALT was transferred to the Records of Legal Education Archives by the Secretary, John Hodgson, of Nottingham Trent University, in 1996.
+Archival history: the surviving archive of the ALT was transferred as a gift to the Records of Legal Education Archives (now subsumed into the IALS Archives) by the Secretary, John Hodgson, of Nottingham Trent University, in 1996.
 Some related papers and printed material were deposited by Dr Marsh and by Professor James Read of SOAS in 1997.

 Immediate source of acquisition: a file detailing the transfer and terms of deposit is held in the Records of Legal Education Project collection at RLEP 8/1.

 Terms of deposit: original deposit transferred by Deed of Gift in 1996.

 Appraisal, destruction and scheduling information: the records were appraised, weeded, removed from their original containers and placed in acid-free folders and boxes by the Archivist.
 Original file titles are noted in the item list below.